Yogendra-Wadkar/Chemical-Composition-Analysis-of-Wines-PCA-Enhanced-Logistic-Regression-for-Classification/Project Description.md

 In this phase, we meticulously examined the dataset:
 - Checked for information about the table and data types.
 - Explored null values and utilized descriptive statistics.
+- Statistical Information: Calculate mean, median, and other descriptive statistics (e.g., standard deviation) using functions describe() to gain insights into data characteristics.

 ## Step 4: Feature Engineering